 And, in Ireland, the Advertising Standards for Ireland recently banned a tampon advert for being “demeaning to women” and “unsuitable for children”.
 What did it feature?
 A chat about how to insert a tampon correctly for maximum comfort.
-“You gotta get ‘em up there girls” was deemed offensive.
-I wish someone had shouted ‘get ‘em up there girl’ to me at 12yrs old, I might not have wandered around boarding school with a tampon dangling out half the time.

 So what is it about periods that’s so controversial?
 Why is there such stigma surrounding what is a perfectly natural, real bodily function?